ochrons/scalajs-spa-tutorial/README.md

 ```

 Note that nothing really happens on the client side as a result of clicking the checkbox.
 All it does is tell the server that the state
 of completion has changed on the selected Todo.
-Only after call to the server returns with an updated list of todos, is the client updated.
+Only after the call to the server returns with an updated list of todos, is the client updated.
-The update happens indirectly by sending a `UpdateAllTodos` message to the `MainDispatcher`.
+The update happens indirectly by sending an `UpdateAllTodos` message to the `MainDispatcher`.
 This message is then dispatched to all registered
-actors, which in this case means only `TodoStore`.
+actors, which in this case means only the `TodoStore`.

 ```scala
 override def receive = {